 Financial assets at FVTPL are stated at fair value, with any gains or losses arising on remeasurement recognised in profit or loss.
-The net gain or loss recognised in profit or loss incorporates any dividend or interest earning on the financial asset and is included in the "other income" line item in the consolidated income statement.
-Fair value is determined in the manner described in note 6.
+The net gain or loss recognised in profit or loss includes any dividend or interest earned on the financial asset and is included in the "other income" line item.
+Fair value is determined in the manner described in note 6(c).